jogetoss/export-csv-or-excel/README.md

 # Description

-**Download CSV or Excel Action** allows one to export of list records to Excel or CSV with the option to customize the header and footer.
+**Download CSV or Excel Action** allow users to effortlessly download data in Excel or CSV formats while providing the flexibility to customize headers and footers.
+This plugin proves exceptionally valuable for efficiently handling large datasets and supports background downloads.

+To setup and configure this plugin, please see the documentation at https://dev.joget.org/community/display/marketplace/Download+CSV+or+Excel+Action

 # Getting Help